ENG 101 Pilot

 This reading shifts focus from analyzing multimodal texts to composing them for our own purposes, and it offers advice on defining our rhetorical situation, outlining multimodal invention strategies, and explaining why multimodalities matter.

-Put plainly, we’re increasingly visual communicators, and mastering tech that lets us mix pictures, audio, and text is now essential.
+From what I can understand, the data says we are showing a significant preference for visual communication, and this has been the trend for quite some time now.
+So, communicating via; audio, video & photo, in addition to text is now essential.
 Some messages can only land through a multimodal approach.
-That’s why I started a YouTube channel, and why many of us will work the same way online, both professionally and personally.
+That’s why I started a YouTube channel, and why many of us will work to communicate in a similar way online, for both professional and personal purposes.

 Developing Projects that Analyze – “Rethinking your Writing: Rhetoric for Reflective Writers”, Chapter 16: Developing Projects that Analyze” – by Shelley Reid